moka-rs/moka/README.md

 ```

-### NOTE: `get()` returns a clone of the stored value
+### NOTE: `get()` and `remove()` return a clone of the stored value

 Note that the return type of `get()` is `Option<V>` instead of `Option<&V>`, where `V` is the value type (`String` in the above example).
 Every time `get()` is called for an existing key, it creates a clone of the stored value `V` and returns it.

 Because of the nature of concurrent cache, `get()` cannot return `Option<&V>`.
 A value stored in a cache can be dropped or replaced at any time by any other thread including cache's eviction thread.
-So it is impossible to create a `&V`, a reference to a value and guarantee the value outlives the reference.
+So it is impossible to create a `&V`, a reference to a value, and guarantee the value outlives the reference.

-If you want to store values that will be expensive to clone, wrap them by [`std::sync::Arc`][rustdoc-std-arc], a thread-safe reference counting pointer, before storing to a cache.
+If you want to store values that will be expensive to clone, wrap them by `std::sync::Arc` before storing to a cache.
+The [`Arc`][rustdoc-std-arc] is a thread-safe reference counted pointer.

 [rustdoc-std-arc]: https://doc.rust-lang.org/stable/std/sync/struct.Arc.html